-When a mother explained this in simplified terms to her six year old daughter, the child responded simply; "Why would anyone want to marry a man when they could marry God?"
-Although her answer may be somewhat simplistic, nonetheless it does speak a certain truth.
-Jesus Christ is the perfect spouse of our soul; it is only He who can fill the natural void in our hearts perfectly.
-The better life, according to Our Lord, is to simply sit at His feet like the Magdalene, rather than Martha, divided over temporal matters (Luke 10:42).
+When a mother explained this in simplified terms to her six year old daughter, the child responded quite simply; "Why would anyone want to marry a man when they could marry God?"
+The logic of this child, although somewhat simplistic, indeed speaks a great truth.
+Jesus Christ is the perfect spouse of every soul.
+And while this may be easier for the female heart to accept, it is no less true for men as well (The saints speak of the soul as feminine, given that the Church is Bride).
+The better life, according to Our Lord, is to sit at His feet like the Magdalene, rather than Martha, divided over many temporal matters (Luke 10:42).